Deep Throat (The X-Files episode): Broadcast and reception

 Writing for The A.V.
-Club, Keith Phipps rated the episode an A−, finding it "almost like an extension of the pilot".
-Phipps felt the scene featuring Mulder's kidnapping to be "one of the scariest moments from the series' early days, as much for what it suggests as for what it shows".
+Club, Keith Phipps rated the episode an A−, finding it "almost like an extension of the pilot."
+Phipps felt the scene featuring Mulder's kidnapping to be "one of the scariest moments from the series' early days, as much for what it suggests as for what it shows."
 Writing for website Den of Geek, Matt Haigh reviewed the episode positively, praising its decision not to answer all the questions it asks.
-Haigh noted that "the fact that we are left as clueless about what really happened as Mulder and Scully only enhances the viewing experience", finding such mystery to be "a rare thing indeed" on network television.
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode five stars out of five, finding it to be "much more confident in its pacing and tone" than the previous episode.
-Shearman and Pearson felt that the episode was "a skillfully scripted story of cover-up and paranoia", and noted that "it sets up the overall themes of the show so well, it almost seems like a primer".
+Haigh noted that "the fact that we are left as clueless about what really happened as Mulder and Scully only enhances the viewing experience," finding such mystery to be "a rare thing indeed" on network television.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode five stars out of five, finding it to be "much more confident in its pacing and tone" than the previous episode.
+Shearman felt that the episode was "a skillfully scripted story of cover-up and paranoia," and noted that "it sets up the overall themes of the show so well, it almost seems like a primer."

 "Deep Throat" was cited as beginning to "set the stage for the central conflicts" of the series.
-IGN's Dan Iverson felt that the episode served to "open the door to the possibilities of this series"; while Tor.com's Meghan Deans noted that "although the pilot introduced the idea of government conspiracy, it's 'Deep Throat' that kicks out the edges of the canvas".
+IGN's Dan Iverson felt that the episode served to "open the door to the possibilities of this series"; while Tor.com's Meghan Deans noted that "although the pilot introduced the idea of government conspiracy, it's 'Deep Throat' that kicks out the edges of the canvas."
 The introduction of Hardin as Deep Throat in the episode was listed by Entertainment Weekly as number 37 on its list of "The 100 Greatest Television Moments" of the 1990s.